Many aspiring authors wonder how to hire a ghostwriter.

 - Make a “short list” of candidates

-There are objective items you can look for, such as books they’ve worked on, testimonials from clients, how long they generally take to write a book, and fees.
+Look for objective items such as books they’ve worked on, testimonials from clients, and how long they generally take to write a book.
+You can also look for cost, location, and limitations, and strike names accordingly.

-Once you’ve studied their websites, make a short list of the five to seven ghosts who seem best suited for your book.
+Once you’ve studied their websites, make a short list of the three to five ghosts who seem best suited for your book.

 - Interview the “short-listers”